Skip navigation

 1. “Where do you find inspiration?”

-See who or what influences your designer and whether they keep up with current trends.
-Are they influenced by the art scene, skateboarder world, architecture, furniture, interior decorating, straight-up visual design?
-What apps do they admire?
-Which sites make them jealous they didn't create it?
-Even though you may not recognize every name, brand, or product he or she lists, that's okay.
-You're looking for passion and an open mind.
+Even though you may not recognize every name, brand, or product in a candidate's answer, that's okay.
+You're looking for a team member with a passion and an open mind.
 Great designers are constantly inspired by and learning from the work of others.

 2. “How did you design your portfolio?”

-First, double-check that they actually did it themselves!
-Did they use Squarespace or Dribble?
-Or did they code it themselves?
 Then explore why it's arranged like it is.
 If they say, “The newest stuff is up front” or “It's just all my work laid out,” that's a bad sign.
-You're looking to learn how they think and organize their work.
-Especially if you want a designer who's skilled in UX/UI, it's particularly important they are aware of the usability and functionality of their portfolio.

 3. “Tell me about the projects you're most proud of and why.
 What was your role?”